Hardline cleric Raisi sworn in as Iran’s president

 Untold misery

-The sheer weight of the problems facing Raisi and causing untold misery among Iran’s 83mn-strong population may suggest Raisi would be foolish not to make every effort to secure a ‘JCPOA 2’ and the economic lift it would bring.
-But the nuclear deal—under which Iran agreed to inspections and measures aimed at keeping its nuclear programme entirely civilian in return for a shield against heavy sanctions—was Rouhani’s signature achievement and the hardliners, including Raisi, set their face against it when it was first negotiated.
+The sheer weight of the problems facing Raisi and causing untold misery among Iran’s 83mn-strong population may suggest he would be foolish not to make every effort to secure a ‘JCPOA 2’ and the economic lift it would bring the country.
+But the nuclear deal—under which Iran agreed to UN inspections and measures aimed at keeping its nuclear programme entirely civilian in return for a shield against heavy sanctions—was Rouhani’s signature achievement and the hardliners, including Raisi, set their faces against it when it was first negotiated.
 Reviving it is an awkward matter for the conservative camp and any demand from the US that the deal should be reconfigured to restrict Iran’s ballistic missile programme and support for allied militias across Middle East conflict zones will be a non-starter.

 During the inauguration, broadcast live on Iranian state TV, Raisi pledged: "I will dedicate myself to the service of the people, the honour of the country, the propagation of religion and morality, and the support of truth and justice."

-Among 80 foreign dignitaries invited to the Tehran swearing-in were Russian Duma Speaker Vyacheslav Volodin, Afghan President Ashraf Ghani, Iraqi President Barham Salih, Armenian Prime Minister Nikol Pashinian the parliament speakers from Niger, Syria, Tajikistan, Tanzania, and Uzbekistan and the deputy parliament speaker from Kazakhstan.
+Among 80 foreign dignitaries invited to the Tehran swearing-in were Russian Duma Speaker Vyacheslav Volodin, Afghan President Ashraf Ghani, Iraqi President Barham Salih, Armenian Prime Minister Nikol Pashinyan the parliament speakers from Niger, Syria, Tajikistan, Tanzania, and Uzbekistan and the deputy parliament speaker from Kazakhstan.

 Other attendees included regional representatives of alleged terror groups, including Ismail Haniyeh from Hamas and Naim Qassem from Hezbollah, who sat next to each other.